-In most provinces, a license must be obtained from the applicable provincial ministry in order to operate LTC homes and retirement communities.
+In most provinces, a license must be obtained from the applicable provincial ministry in order to operate LTC homes.
 In Ontario, licenses for LTC homes are issued for a fixed term of not more than 30 years, after which a license may or may not be renewed.
-In general, the issuance of new licenses for LTC beds is infrequent because of the funding implications for the provincial governments, while the issuance of licenses for retirement communities is less restrictive as the funding for these services is generally private-pay.
+In general, the issuance of new licenses for LTC beds is infrequent because of the funding implications for the provincial governments.
 In addition to, or in some provinces in place of, the license procedure, long-term care operators in Alberta, Manitoba, Ontario and Saskatchewan are required to sign service contracts that incorporate service expectations with the applicable provincial health authority.
 A failure of the Company's operating licenses or contracts to be renewed or conditionally renewed may have a material adverse impact on the business, results of operations and financial condition of the Company.
+See "Risk Factors - Risks Related to the Business - Risks Related to Growth and Redevelopment Activities".

-Ontario Government COVID-19 Long-Term Care Commission
+Ontario - Long-term Care and Home Health Care